What is a pelvic MRI scan?

-A magnetic resonance imaging (MRI) scan uses magnets and radio waves to capture images inside your body without making a surgical incision.
-The scan allows your doctor to see the soft tissues of the body, such as muscles, without your bones obstructing the view.
+An MRI scan uses magnets and radio waves to capture images inside your body without making a surgical incision.
+The scan allows your doctor to see the soft tissues of the body, such as muscles and organs, without your bones obstructing the view.

-An MRI does not use radiation, unlike X-rays and CT scans, so it is considered a safer alternative, especially for pregnant women.
+An MRI doesn’t use radiation, unlike X-rays and CT scans, so it’s considered a safer alternative, especially for pregnant women or young children.

-Since your pelvic area holds your reproductive organs, your doctor may order the test for different reasons depending on if you are male or female.
+Since your pelvic area holds your reproductive organs, your doctor may order the test for different reasons depending on your sex.

-A pelvis MRI scan is a useful test for both sexes if you have:
+A pelvic MRI scan is a useful test for both sexes if you have:

 - birth defects

 - injury or trauma in the pelvic area

 - pain in the lower abdominal or pelvic region

 - cancer (or suspected cancer) in your reproductive organs, bladder, rectum, or urinary tract

 For women, your doctor may order a pelvic MRI to further investigate: